-Conclusions: For individuals at increased risk for STI, there are effective behavioral counseling interventions for reducing STI incidence, increasing condom use, and changing other sexual risk behaviors.
+Conclusions: For individuals at increased risk for STI, there are effective behavioral counseling interventions for reducing STI incidence, by increasing condom use, and reducing sexual risk behaviors.
 There was no evidence of intervention harms, but few studies reported on potential adverse effects.
-Research is needed to address gaps in the literature on primary care feasible behavioral interventions that could apply to more heterogeneous populations seen in primary care and to address the needs of specific populations at heightened risk for STI not represented in this body of evidence.
+Research is needed to address gaps in the literature on primary care feasible